- The type you will find most often in supermarkets.

 - About 30 to 40 cm high

-Curley leaved parsley is often used as a garnish for dishes, as it looks the most interesting of the parsley varieties.
+French parsley (curley leaved parsley) is often used as a garnish for dishes, as it looks the most interesting of the parsley varieties.
 In addition (depending on type and variety) it can add a lovely fresh flavour to your dish – although some varieties might be bitter instead.

 - Tabbouleh Salad Recipe (see video)